razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 - [@radix-ui/react-dropdown-menu](https://www.radix-ui.com/docs/primitives/components/dropdown-menu)
   - 😄 Covers the accessibility gives basic styling
-  - 🙁 The items are also `Dropdown` compound components so we will have to tie our `ActionList.Item` to `DropdownMenu.Item`.
+  - 🙁 The items are also `Dropdown` compound components so we will have to tie our `ActionListItem` to `DropdownMenu.Item`.
 Which means `ActionList` can't be used outside of `Dropdown`?
   - 🙁 Opinionated so we might face more of such ^^ blockers as we discover more usecases.

 <br/><br/>